-On average 80 Amtrak trains serve the historic Wilmington station each weekday.
+On average 80 Amtrak trains serve the historic Wilmington station each weekday, which includes up to 30 highspeed Acela Express trains.
 Most trains provide service to Richmond, Washington, New York, Boston and direct service to the Carolina's, Atlanta, Miami, New Orleans, and Chicago.
 In 2005, Amtrak provided 784,488 passenger trips to/from Delaware.